Eagle-Dogtooth Provincial Park: Geography

 Its landscape is a transition between the Great Lakes-St. Lawrence and boreal forest regions, with regionally significant moraines, wetlands, and pine forest ecosystems.
 The vegetation is characterized by deciduous, mixed, and conifer forests.
 Due to large forest fires in 1974 and 1980, there is sparse vegetated bedrock with stands of jack pine, birch, and aspen.
 There are also some patches of white and red pine that are over 100 years old, as well as cedar, black ash, white spruce, and balsam fir.

 A portion of the Experimental Lakes Area, a controlled area for conducting scientific experiments in lakes, is included in the park.
 Experimental Lakes # 109, 421, 625, and 938 are fully within the park, while Lakes # 110, 262, 309, and 428 have only portions or shorelines within the park.

 Rushing River Provincial Park is directly to the west and acts as a gateway to Eagle-Dogtooth.
 Winnange Lake Provincial Park, roughly midway between Dogtooth and Eagle Lakes, is partially surrounded by Eagle-Dogtooth Provincial Park.
 The Dryberry Lake Conservation Reserve is just to the south, and Blue Lake Provincial Park is about 8 km to the north of Eagle-Dogtooth Provincial Park.

 Fauna

-Animals found in the park include beaver, black bear, fisher, lynx, mink, moose, muskrat, pine marten, red fox, river otter, snowshoe hare, timber wolf, and white-tailed deer, with occasional sightings of cougar.
+Animals found in the park include beaver, black bear, fisher, lynx, mink, moose, muskrat, American marten, red fox, river otter, snowshoe hare, timber wolf, and white-tailed deer, with occasional sightings of cougar.
 Waterfowl species include Canada goose, common loon, mallard, and common merganser.

 Among the native fish species present are lake trout, northern pike, walleye, and yellow perch.